ictin/TheMemorymateWebsite/README.md

 # The Memory Mate Website

-This repository contains a simple landing page for **The Memory Mate** Chrome extension.
-The page introduces the extension's key features and provides a call to action for installation.
+This repository contains an updated landing page for **The Memory Mate** Chrome extension.
+The page highlights the extension's features and encourages visitors to install it.

-Open `index.html` in your browser to view the page.
+Open `index.html` in your browser to preview the page locally.